Letter to Landlord for Return of a Security Deposit - Self-Help Forms

 Information about using the Self-Help Forms

 Use this online interview if you did not receive or only partially received a refund of your rental security deposit from a previous landlord and wish to send a demand letter requesting that it be returned to you.
-These forms are not for commercial use and charging for use in any way is prohibited.

 - It is always advisable to talk to a lawyer before proceeding in a court case on your own.
 We also suggest you read our publication Can I Get My Security Deposit Back? before completing this interview.